Piryanka-Khatri/Social-Media-Impact-on-Teen-Mental-Health/README.md

 The dataset was imbalanced.

 - Tried SMOTE (Synthetic Minority Oversampling Technique)
-- However final deployment model used original preprocessing pipeline
+- However, the final deployment model used the original preprocessing pipeline
-- Logistic Regression gave best tradeoff between accuracy and stability
+- Logistic Regression gave the best tradeoff between accuracy and stability

 ---